RyXeleron/ExecStats/README.md

     - **Supports**: Android

 31. **Nyx V2.2**
-    - **Status**: Working, possibly detected.
+    - **Status**: Working, Ratted.
-    - **Details**: Nyx is a newly released external executor, just like Solara it has around 60-70% UNCS, Level 3.
-Has a great reputation and approved by SkyHub.
+    - **Details**: Nyx is a newly released external executor, it was recently exposed for being a rat, owner was a skid exposed by J. Burger and Quvings.
     - **Supports**: PC

 32. **Nexar X**